cleberfx/hadoop-docker/README.md

 ## Hadoop native libraries, build

 The Hadoop build process is no easy task - requires lots of libraries and their right version, protobuf, etc and takes some time - we have simplified all these, made the build and released a 64b version of Hadoop nativelibs [here](https://github.com/dvoros/docker-hadoop-build/releases).
-Enjoy.
+(These are automatically pulled during the build of this image.)